 5 Day Morning Class: You can enroll your child in both the 2 Day and 3 Day morning Class to attend school 5 mornings a week, Monday - Friday from 9 am - noon.
 If you do so you receive a discount on your tuition fee.

-3 Day Afternoon Class - Francophone: Child attends school Monday, Wednesday and Friday afternoon from 1 pm - 4 pm.
+3 Day Afternoon Class – Francophone/French Immersion: Child attends school Monday, Wednesday and Friday afternoon from 1 pm - 4 pm.

 Thursday Afternoon Open Class: Children enrolled in any of our programs may also attend school on Thursday afternoon.
 The class is limited to 20 children and enrollment is on a first come first serve basis.

-We accept children from 30 months of age who are potty trained.
+We accept children from 30 months of age (as of the start of the school year) who are potty trained.

 What happens in class?